aiken_design_patterns/linked_list

 - Change in Lovelace count from anchor input to continued anchor output

-- If the anchor element is a block, its key (i.e. asset name without the
+- If the anchor element is a node, its key (i.e. asset name without the

 prefix) is provided